SanMane/cronjob-manager/README.md

-# cronjob-manager PHP
+# PHP cronjob-manager
-A simple, user-friendly CronJob's Manager for Linux servers using PHP.
+Create, Edit, Update and Delete Crons!!
+All within a simple, user-friendly CronJob Manager for Linux servers using PHP.

 ## Use:
 Just paste/extract it into the htdocs directory of your Linux server.

 ## Todo
-1. Coming soon for windows servers.
+1. User groups.
+2. Support for windows.